LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Related Work

-\paragraph{Robust decomposition under anomalies and complex patterns.} Real-world time series often contain not only multiple seasonalities but also outliers, anomalies, and complex temporal dynamics, such as abrupt trend shifts and gradual regime changes.
-RobustSTL improves robustness to anomalies, seasonality shifts, and abrupt changes by incorporating robust trend estimation~\cite{10.1609/aaai.v33i01.33015409}.
-FastRobustSTL further extends this framework to handle multiple seasonalities while accelerating computation through specialized optimization strategies~\cite{10.1145/3394486.3403271}.
-At the core of both approaches is a trend-regularization principle based on $\ell_1$ trend filtering~\cite{10.1137/070690274}, which encourages piecewise-linear trend estimates by penalizing changes in the trend component.
-As a result, the extracted trend naturally captures interpretable structural breakpoints and regime transitions.
-This perspective treats the trend as a sequence of local regimes rather than a single smooth function, making it well suited for operational time series driven by events or external interventions.
+\paragraph{Robust decomposition under anomalies and complex patterns.} RobustSTL improves resilience to outliers, seasonality shifts, and abrupt changes through robust trend estimation~\cite{10.1609/aaai.v33i01.33015409}, while FastRobustSTL extends this framework to multiple seasonalities with improved efficiency~\cite{10.1145/3394486.3403271}.
+Both are grounded in $\ell_1$ trend filtering~\cite{10.1137/070690274}, which encourages piecewise-linear trends and yields interpretable structural breakpoints.
+This regime-based view of trend is well suited to event-driven time series.
+However, these methods require careful hyperparameter tuning and remain dependent on predefined seasonal periods, limiting their suitability for fully automated settings.

-Despite these advantages, such methods rely heavily on hyperparameter tuning, including sensitivity to trend-regularization strength that controls responsiveness to abrupt versus gradual changes, as well as window-size parameters that allow seasonal components to shift in phase or timing.
-Moreover, they remain dependent on predefined seasonal periods, limiting their applicability in fully automated and heterogeneous environments.

-\paragraph{Online, streaming, and systems-oriented decomposition.} The methods discussed above operate in an offline setting, where decomposition is performed on the entire time series.
-In contrast, several recent systems-oriented works focus on seasonal trend decomposition under high-throughput and low-latency constraints.
-OnlineSTL targets scalable online decomposition and reports substantial speedups for long seasonal periods ~\cite{10.14778/3523210.3523219}.
-OneShotSTL achieves $O(1)$ update time for online decomposition \cite{10.14778/3583140.3583155}, while BacktrackSTL proposes a non-iterative online algorithm with period-independent $O(1)$ updates and strong robustness properties \cite{10.1145/3637528.3671510}.
-In database contexts, OneRoundSTL adapts decomposition to LSM-tree storage and missing values via page-level precomputation and query-time composition \cite{11112870}.
-Overall, these methods emphasize scalability and deployment constraints, but typically still encode or assume a seasonal period, limiting their applicability in fully automated streaming environments.
+\paragraph{Online and systems-oriented decomposition.} Several recent works focus on scalable or low-latency decomposition in streaming environments.
+OnlineSTL accelerates online decomposition for long seasonalities~\cite{10.14778/3523210.3523219}, while OneShotSTL and BacktrackSTL achieve $O(1)$ update time with different robustness and design trade-offs~\cite{10.14778/3583140.3583155,10.1145/3637528.3671510}.
+In database contexts, OneRoundSTL adapts decomposition to LSM-tree storage and missing data via page-level precomputation~\cite{11112870}.
+Although these systems emphasize scalability and deployment constraints, most still encode or assume an explicit seasonal period.